python/cpython/Doc/library/os.rst

 .. data:: RWF_APPEND

    Append data to the end of the file.
+See the description of the flag 'O_APPEND' in ''os.open()''.
+   The *offset* field is ignored.
+The file *offset* is not changed.

    .. availability:: Linux 4.16 and newer.